Click on each person’s profile to find out more about them and their research!

 Tessa Smith – Research Assistant

-Tessa Smith will be working as a Research Assistant at the University of Tasmania node of CABAH from October 2017 onwards.
+Tessa Smith has been working as a Research Assistant at the University of Tasmania node of CABAH from October 2017 onwards.
 Before coming to Tasmania she completed her Honours at Deakin University studying ‘The consequences of marine-derived avian nutrient input into island ecosystems: Palaeoecological insights from Rimatara, French Polynesia” with Dr. Nicholas Porch.
 Tessa is enthusiastic about natural history and palaeoecology including plant science, entomology and geology- pretty much the worst person for going hiking with if you don’t want to be constantly stopping and looking at things.

 Cristian Montalvo Mancheno – Ph.D candidate